 You should find there are a number of options for contacting them on their website using either phone, email, or via a site based messaging system.
 If you decide to contact the police by phone then you should use their non-emergency contact number.

-If the police are unable to locate the crime records then request that they run a search for the serial number using a police system called the NMPR (National Mobile Property Register) available at http://thenmpr.com
+If the police are unable to locate the crime records then request that they run a search for the identifier number (e.g. the serial or IMEI number) using a police system called the NMPR (National Mobile Property Register) available at http://thenmpr.com